Attendees learn how to ‘drop their nets’ through Ignatian spiritual practices

-The practices of Ignatius, who eventually went on to found the Jesuit order, are at the heart of the 2017 conference, titled Abide in Me… A Spiritual Purging, based on John 15:4.
-Eddings maintains that the spiritual exercises developed by Ignatius—and for which he was famous—are well suited to help today’s disciples live fuller mental and spiritual lives in order to bear more fruit for Jesus Christ and Christ’s church.
+The practices of Ignatius, who eventually went on to found the Jesuit order, are at the heart of the 2017 conference, entitled Abide in Me… A Spiritual Purging, based on John 15:4.
+Eddings maintains that the spiritual exercises developed by Ignatius—and that he was famous for—are well suited to help today’s disciples live fuller mental and spiritual lives in order to bear more fruit for Jesus Christ and Christ’s church.

 “He was a fancy dresser, an expert dancer, a womanizer, and a rough, punkish swordsman,” Eddings quoted one biographer as having said of Ignatius, born Inigo Lopez de Loyola in 1491, “and then, while he was in a long recovery following a battle injury, he had a religious conversion.”

 Likening Ignatian spiritual practices to certain diets—which are “meant to purge us of the toxins in our system”—Eddings then asked the gathering, “What would it mean to purge ourselves of the toxins in our spiritual life,” such as fear, regret, anxiety, broken relationships, addictions, expectations, and disappointments.